Randomblock1/caffeinate2/README.md

   -i, --system             Disable idle system sleep.
 Default if no other options are specified -s, --system-on-ac       Disable system sleep while not on battery -e, --entirely           Disable system sleep entirely (ignores lid closing) -u, --user-active        Declare the user is active.
-If the display is off, this option turns the display on and prevents the display from going into idle sleep.
-If a timeout is not specified with '-t' option, then this assertion is taken with a default of 5 second timeout
+If the display is off, this option turns it on and prevents it from going into idle sleep
   -t, --timeout <SECONDS>  Wait for X seconds
-  -w, --waitfor <PID>      Wait for program with PID X to complete -h, --help               Print help information
+  -w, --waitfor <PID>      Wait for program with PID X to complete -h, --help               Print help
-  -V, --version            Print version information
+  -V, --version            Print version
 ```

+## Sleep Timers (in order of priority)

-### No arguments
+### Command

+Sleep disabled until the command completes.
+Timeout and PID will be ignored if a command is specified.

+### Timeout and PID

+Sleep disabled for X seconds or until program with PID X completes.
+If both timeout and PID are specified, whichever was specified first will be used.

+### None of the above

 Sleep will be disabled until you press `Ctrl+C`.

 ## License

 This project is licensed under the MIT License - see [the license file](LICENSE.txt) for details.

-## TODO

-Use MacOS assertions to prevent various types of sleep instead of completely disabling it.